BusbyLab/git-gh-demo/README.md

 [Return](#sections)

-90% of my experience with Git and GitHub looks like this.
+Most of my experience with Git and GitHub looks like this.

     git status
     git add .